Taylor1515/Data543-Final-Project/README.md

 The sections are:

-1. **Setup** — installs packages and imports libraries
+1. **Setup**: installs packages and imports libraries
-2. **Data Preparation** — merges the three spreadsheets on storm name, year, and county FIPS
+2. **Data Preparation**: merges the three spreadsheets on storm name, year, and county FIPS
-3. **Data Exploration** — plots target distributions and feature correlations
+3. **Data Exploration**: plots target distributions and feature correlations
-4. **Model Configuration** — sets hyperparameters and prepares the train/test split
+4. **Model Configuration**: sets hyperparameters and prepares the train/test split
-5. **Model Training** — trains the neural network (takes ~2-3 minutes)
+5. **Model Training**: trains the neural network
-6. **Model Evaluation** — reports R squared, RMSE, MAE per target and shows diagnostic plots
+6. **Model Evaluation**: reports R squared, RMSE, MAE per target and shows diagnostic plots
-7. **Architecture Comparison (optional)** — sweeps a few configurations; skip if you only want to use the default
+7. **Architecture Comparison**: sweeps a few configurations; skip if you only want to use the default
-8. **Save Model** — writes `hurricane_model.pt` so the prediction section can reload it
+8. **Save Model**: writes `hurricane_model.pt` so the prediction section can reload it
-9. **Interactive Prediction and Visualization** — provides a UI for selecting a storm and viewing predicted impacts on a map
+9. **Interactive Prediction and Visualization**: provides a UI for selecting a storm and viewing predicted impacts on a map

 ### 4. Use the interactive predictor

 After running Cell 25 in Section 9, an interactive panel appears with three controls:

-- **Historical storm** — pick any storm from the training data
+- **Historical storm**: pick any storm from the training data
-- **Intensity multiplier** — scale all wind speeds up or down (0.5x to 1.5x) to ask hypothetical "what if" questions
+- **Intensity multiplier**: scale all wind speeds up or down (0.5x to 1.5x) to ask hypothetical "what if" questions
-- **Map impact metric** — choose which of the five damage metrics drives the map's color scale
+- **Map impact metric**: choose which of the five damage metrics drives the map's color scale

 Click **Predict and Map** to run the model and render the choropleth.
 Hover over any county to see the predicted value, the storm category, and the severity classification.

 ## How the Model Works

-The neural network is a fully-connected feedforward regressor implemented in PyTorch.
+The neural network is implemented in PyTorch.
 It takes 17 input features per county-storm pair:

 - Storm hazard: county wind speed, storm peak wind, storm minimum pressure
 - Social vulnerability: SOVI score, resilience score, coastal risk factor